-California Lawmakers Aim to Strengthen Gun Ban in Schools
+California Lawmakers Aim To Strengthen Gun Ban In Schools

+California lawmakers have passed a bill to revoke superintendents' ability to let people carry guns in a school zone.
 The Legislature initially let superintendents give people permission to carry guns on campus to ensure domestic violence survivors could protect themselves, Assemblyman Kevin McCarty said.
-But the Sacramento Democrat says the provision has been "exploited" by school districts to allow cafeteria aides, teachers and yard duty assistants to carry firearms in schools.

 Add your comments below